HR As A Force For Digital Change

 - Many HR teams are trapped in conventional roles and have little or no impact on the digital direction of the businesses they serve.

-- HR leaders recognise that they need to play more active parts in digital transformation, moving beyond their perceived traditional roles to become shapers, partners and even provocateurs of their organisation’s digital journey.
+- HR leaders recognize that they need to play more active parts in digital transformation, moving beyond their perceived traditional roles to become shapers, partners and even provocateurs of their organization’s digital journey.